 There are a number of different ways in which inequality of household income can be presented and summarised.
 Amongst them, the Gini coefficient is perhaps the most commonly used internationally.
-It ranges between 0 and 100, and the lower the value, the more equally household income is distributed.
+It ranges between 0 and 100, where 0 indicates that income is shared equally among all households and 100 indicates that 1 household has all the income.
+Therefore, the lower the value of the Gini coefficient, the more equally household income is distributed.

 Looking at the results for all households, the 1980s were characterised by a large increase in inequality of disposable income, particularly during the second half of that decade.
-Following that rise, inequality of disposable income reduced slowly from 1990 until the mid-1990s, although it did not fully reverse the rise seen in the previous decade.
+Following that rise, inequality of disposable income reduced slowly from 1990 until the mid-1990s, although it did not reverse the rise seen in the previous decade.
 In the late 1990s, income inequality rose slightly before falling once again in the early 2000s.